C47D/r3/README.md

 Collection of silly projects done for learning purposes.

+## Project list

-* spi2ss: Program that uses spidev to control 2 SPI slaves with the onboard spi0.
+* spi2ss: Program that uses spidev to control 2 SPI slaves with spi0 device.

 ## Used Tools:
 * OS: Arch Linux ARM